 Beisler with “Baulu,” a Tibetan Mastiff bitch he brought to the United States.

-David Forbes and his Tibetan Mastiff, Nicky, who accompanied Beisler on a trek in the Himalayas.
+David Forbes and his Tibetan Mastiff, Nikki, who accompanied Beisler on a trek in the Himalayas.

 And of course Beisler was aware of hippie hash smugglers who shipped the herbe dangereuse in false-bottomed wooden crates, their ferocious Tibetan Mastiff occupants proving an ample deterrent to U.S. customs agents.